Growing up, I had the attention span of a goldfish. I absolutely hated repetition. Doing the same thing over and over again? Boring.

 So, if routines are the basis of all change, what else can they help us do?
 I think routines are so great because they are so efficient.
 We often think about optimizing for time, money, energy, but how often do we think about our willpower.
-It is widely accepted now that willpower is also a limited resource, so when we debate back and forth over whether we’re gonna do something or not, we’re not just wasting time, we’re also wasting precious willpower that could help us make important decisions later on in the day.
+It is widely accepted now that willpower is also a limited resource, so when we debate back and forth over whether we’re going to do something or not, we’re not just wasting time, we’re also wasting precious willpower that could help us make important decisions later on in the day.
 This is why it’s so much harder to stick to changes in the nighttime and why we’re less likely to eat well or go to the gym the later it gets.
 So routines help us move seamlessly through a series of activities because instead of deciding if we’re going to do each step along the way, all we have to do is complete the first step of the process and the rest fall like dominos.
 And boom!
 You’ve completed a whole load of positive habits with almost no willpower wasted.
 Usually trying something new requires a lot of mental attention because you have to think through every decision for the first time.
 Saving up your willpower with routines, means you’ll have more later to spend exploring or doing things you love and are passionate about.
 That sounds like a win to me.

 Another reason I love routines is because they provide stability.
 One of the reasons that travel can be so challenging for us is because we no longer have our normal routines of sleeping, eating, exercise, and even just miscellaneous household chores.
 This on top of a different time zone and a foreign environment is the perfect recipe to get overwhelmed.
 However, I’ve found that having a transferable morning routine, something you can do anywhere, really helps to ground you and give you a solid base to work off of for the rest of the day.
 Maybe this is meditating, then brushing your teeth, then drinking a glass of water.
 Or maybe it’s doing 10 push-ups, journaling, and then making your bed.
 Whatever it is, having a few small tasks that you can do no matter where you are, really helps to create a sense of home-like stability.
 I’ve found that this can do wonders for travelling, but really the same principles can be applied to anytime you’re feeling overwhelmed and uncomfortable, which is almost always part of trying something new.